NadiaBlostein/34-yrs-geriatric.github.io/_posts/2021-05-10-russian_history_15.md

 past: true
 time: "20:00:00 EST"
 title:  "Russian History 15"
-subtitle:  "The Rigid Stick of Autocracy and Cultural Awakening"
+subtitle:  "The Stick of Autocracy and Cultural Awakening"
 categories: [ history ]
 image: assets/images/cover-default-01C.jpg
 excerpt: Explore the reign of Nicholas I (aka "Nicolas the Stick"), the dramatic events of the Decembrist Revolt, and the vibrant literary contributions of Pushkin, Krylov, and Griboyedov.